astrohart/MFR/MFR.Settings.Profiles.Providers.Interfaces/README.md

 ##### Summary

-Defines the publicly-exposed methods and properties of a `
+Defines the publicly-exposed methods and properties of an object that manages the user's saved configuration-settings profiles..
-            Profile
-            Provider
-            `
-object.

-##### Remarks

-A `Profile Provider` object maintains a collection of the profiles defined by the user.

-<a name='P-MFR-Settings-Profiles-Providers-Interfaces-IProfileProvider-DefaultProfileCollectionDir'></a>
-### DefaultProfileCollectionDir `property`

-##### Summary

-Gets the default folder for the configuration file.

-##### Remarks

-We store the profile configuration file, by default, in a folder under the current user's AppData folder.

-<a name='P-MFR-Settings-Profiles-Providers-Interfaces-IProfileProvider-DefaultProfileCollectionPath'></a>
-### DefaultProfileCollectionPath `property`

-##### Summary

-Gets the default fully-qualified pathname of the profile list file.

 <a name='P-MFR-Settings-Profiles-Providers-Interfaces-IProfileProvider-ProfileCollectionFilePath'></a>
 ### ProfileCollectionFilePath `property`

 ##### Summary

-Gets a string whose value is the pathname of the profile list file.
+Gets or sets the fully-qualified pathname of the `profiles.json` file.

-<a name='P-MFR-Settings-Profiles-Providers-Interfaces-IProfileProvider-ProfileCollectionPathKeyName'></a>
-### ProfileCollectionPathKeyName `property`

-##### Summary

-Gets a string whose value is the pathname of the system Registry key in which Profile settings are stored.

-<a name='P-MFR-Settings-Profiles-Providers-Interfaces-IProfileProvider-ProfileCollectionPathValueName'></a>
-### ProfileCollectionPathValueName `property`

-##### Summary

-Gets a string whose value is the Registry value under which we store the path to the profile list file.

 <a name='P-MFR-Settings-Profiles-Providers-Interfaces-IProfileProvider-Profiles'></a>
 ### Profiles `property`